mitthrawnuruodo/ghc-js1-lesson-1.2-variables/README.md

 Again, console log out the value of `myBool`.
 What result did you expect it to have now?

-Level 2:What is the result of the following, and why:
+What is the result of the following, and why:
 ```js
 console.log(!myBool);
 ```